plieb/dreamhouse-bot-messenger/README.md

     - Bot URL: enter your Heroku URL

 1. In **Settings** find your `slug`, `token` and `bot ID`.
 Copy paste those values in the **Config Variables** section of your Heroku app to `BC_USER_SLUG`, `BC_USER_TOKEN` and `BC_BOT_ID`
 1. Get back to your Bot Connector account and add a Messenger channel.
-Give it a name and follow step 1 to 4 in order to get your **Secret Key** & **Page Token**
+Give it a name and follow step 1 to 4 in order to get your **Secret Key** & **Page Token**.
+Do not forget to subscribe to the page in the Messenger > Seetings > Webhooks section on developers.facebook.com

 ## Step 5: Get your Recast bot